-The First Few Steps: Exploring Emotional Intelligence in First Responders
+The First Few Steps: Strengthening Emotional Intelligence in First Responders

 - “The info was really relevant to mental health.
 It gets your mind going and thinking about what you can do to help.”
 Harold B.